 Apple has its own locked-in system called Homekit which uses Siri.
 I personally don’t see too many products which boast Apple compatibility, however, if you do have an iPhone or iPad household it may be a much better route for you.

 Alexa is however compatible with a lot of other Smart Home Brands, gadgets and appliances.
 Arguably the easiest to set up given their infrastructure.

 Amazon takes pride in trying to make its ecosystem click together with no issues, that’s why the Amazon Alexa Skill Creation tool is so fluid.

 Amazon also has the cheapest infrastructure in the long run as there are so many budget options, for example, the Amazon Echo Input which is just the Alexa device with no voice output (You would need an external speaker via a 3.5mm audio-input / Bluetooth).

 That’s a pretty simple break down on the Smart Home Assistant route, there’s so much more in-depth you can read but I do highly suggest you check over what has been written above and make a decision before moving forward.

 Moving forward, there are so many different parts of a Smart Home; These include Smart Lighting, Smart Speakers, Smart Thermostats, Smart Cameras (Indoor and Outdoor CCTV), Smart Smoke & Carbon Monoxide Detectors, Smart Irrigation / Smart Gardens and even Smart Theatres.

-Smart Lighting is an entry point into a Smart Home, there’s so many different systems and methods to creating a great Lighting ecosystem, some cost more than others but in the long run, Smart Lights save money.
+Smart Lighting is an entry point into a Smart Home, there are so many different systems and methods to creating a great Lighting ecosystem, some cost more than others but in the long run, Smart Lights save money.